Hardcore (electronic dance music genre)

-Hardcore (also known as hardcore techno or hardcore house) is a genre of electronic dance music that originated in the United Kingdom, the Netherlands, Belgium and Germany in the early 1990s.
-It is distinguished by faster tempos and a distorted sawtooth kick (160 to 200 BPM or more), the intensity of the kicks and the synthesized bass (in some subgenres), the rhythm and the atmosphere of the themes (sometimes violent), the usage of saturation and experimentation close to that of industrial dance music.
+Hardcore (also known as hardcore techno) is a genre of electronic dance music that originated in the Netherlands, Belgium, and Germany in the early 1990s.
+It is distinguished by faster tempos (160 to 200 BPM or more) and a distorted sawtooth kick, the intensity of the kicks and the synthesized bass (in some subgenres), the rhythm and the atmosphere of the themes (sometimes violent), the usage of saturation and experimentation close to that of industrial dance music.
 It would spawn subgenres such as gabber.

 History

-1950s to early 1960s

-Hardcore is rooted in the 1950s and early 1960s Musique concrète.
-This music was created using sound synthesis and computer-based digital signal processing added to natural sounds or classical music such as the new trend in Hard-core with Sefa (piano), Dr. Peacock (Oboe...), Timmy Trumpet or Mariana Bo (violin).
-This movement mainly originated in France with Pierre Schaeffer, Pierre Henry, Pierre Boulez, or Olivier Messiaen.
-It evolved, more precisely, in the sub hard-core branch Frenchcore.

 Early 1970s to early 1980s

-Hardcore is also linked to the 1970s and early 1980s industrial music, specifically the elements of hard electronic dance music.
+Hardcore is rooted in the 1970s and early 1980s industrial music, specifically the elements of hard electronic dance music.
 Groups such as Throbbing Gristle, Coil, Cabaret Voltaire, SPK, Foetus and Einstürzende Neubauten produced music using a wide range of electronic instruments.
 The message diffused by industrial was then very provocative.
 Some of the musical sounds and experimentation of industrial have directly influenced hardcore since the beginning of the movement.